Automation and Processes

 If you’re a project manager and track the time you spent working on projects and adding useful comments, but you don't have access to invoicing and report creation features - the benefits of time tracking are easy to miss.

-That’s why it’s a good idea if management shows the employees how time registration data is used.
+That’s why it’s a good idea if management show the employees how time registration data is used.

 You could show how invoices are being created, including line comments.
-Or how project managers are better equipped to do project reporting based on the time that has been registered on projects.
+Or how project managers are better equipped to do project reporting based on the time registered on projects.

 Presenting these benefits at joint meetings is a great way to show the employees the benefits of time tracking.